emlid/navio-docs/docs/Navio-APM/building-from-sources.md

 ![](http://www.emlid.com/wp-content/uploads/2014/10/APM.png)

 ####Where to get the code
-Working repository for Navio APM port is on <a href="https://github.com/emlid/ardupilot" target="_blank" >our GitHub</a>.

-Changes are being pushed in the main ArduPilot repository after some time.
+Navio is supported in the main [APM repository](https://github.com/diydrones/ardupilot).

 #### How to build
+APM binary for Navio can be built using two ways:

-You can build APM directly on your Raspberry Pi, it will take approximately 15 minutes.
+1) Directly on your Raspberry Pi.
+It will take approximately 15 minutes.

-For faster build environment it's better to use cross-compiling on Linux PC or virtual machine.
+2) Using a cross-compiler (on Linux PC or virtual machine).
+This is much faster, but requires one-time setup.

-If you'd like to build on Raspberry Pi skip the next step.
+If you'd like to build on Raspberry Pi or use Waf build system (either on Raspberry Pi or Linux PC) skip the next step.

 ####Cross-compiler setup on Linux (optional)
 Standard ARM compiler from Ubuntu repositories is not suitable for cross-compiling for Raspberry Pi since it does not support hard float for ARMv6 architecture, instead use compiler provided by Raspberry Pi Foundation that is available <a href="https://github.com/raspberrypi/tools" target="_blank" >here</a>.